-- a) Development that adjoins significant noise sources, (such as main roads, commercial/industrial development, public transport interchanges and railways) shall be designed to achieve acceptable internal noise levels, based on recognised Australian Standards and any criteria and standards regulated by a relevant State Government Authority. - b) Development shall incorporate noise attenuation measures that are compatible with the scale, form and character of the street. - C) On-site noise generating sources including, but not limited to, plant rooms and equipment, air conditioning units, d) Multi dwelling housing and attached dwellings near railway corridors and major roads shall demonstrate to Council's satisfaction compliance with the requirements under the Guidelines entitled Development Near Rail Corridors and Busy Roads - Interim Guideline, 2008)
+- a) Development that adjoins significant noise sources, (such as main roads, commercial/industrial development, public transport interchanges and railways) shall be designed to achieve acceptable internal noise levels, based on recognised Australian Standards and any criteria and standards regulated by a relevant State Government Authority. - b) Development shall incorporate noise attenuation measures that are compatible with the scale, form and character of the street. - c) On-site noise generating sources including, but not limited to, plant rooms and equipment, air conditioning units, pool pumps, and recreation areas shall be designed and located to ensure that the noise levels generated by such facilities do not exceed 5 dBA above background levels at the property boundary.